Nucleon Isovector Axial Form Factors: Introduction

 \section{Introduction}

-In current neutrino scattering experiments (T2K, NOvA, MINERvA, MicroBooNE, SBN), the lack of precise reconstruction of the final state of the struck nucleus gives rise to uncertainty in the cross-section.
-Theoretical calculations of the cross-section for targets such as ${}^{12}C$, ${}^{16}O$, and ${}^{40}Ar$, being used in experiments take as input axial vector form factor of the nucleon and build in nuclear effects using nuclear many body theory~\cite{Ruso:2022qes,Kronfeld:2019nfb,Meyer:2022mix}.
-The cleanest experimental measurements of the nucleon axial form factor from scattering neutrinos off liquid hydrogen targets are not being carried out due to safety concerns.
-Similarly, the two steps in the theoretical analysis, calculating nucleon axial form factors using lattice QCD and including nuclear effects using many-body theory, have uncertainties.
+In ongoing neutrino scattering experiments (T2K, NOvA, MINERvA, MicroBooNE, SBN), the lack of precise reconstruction of the final state of the struck nucleus gives rise to uncertainty in the cross-section.
+Theoretical calculations of the cross-section for targets, such as ${}^{12}C$, ${}^{16}O$, and ${}^{40}Ar$, being used in experiments take as input axial-vector form factor of the nucleon and build in nuclear effects using nuclear many body theory~\cite{Ruso:2022qes,Kronfeld:2019nfb,Meyer:2022mix}.
+Both of these steps, calculating nucleon axial form factors using lattice QCD and including nuclear effects using many-body theory, have uncertainties.
 Incorporating nuclear effects involves modeling of the complex physical phenomena (quasi-elastic, resonance, deep inelastic scattering) that contribute when considering incoming neutrino energies up to 5~GeV relevant for ongoing and future (DUNE) experiments.
 These complex phenomena make it hard to reconstruct the incident neutrino energy or the cross-section from the imprecise knowledge of the final state of the struck nucleus.
+On the other hand, the cleanest experimental measurements of the nucleon axial-vector form factor from scattering neutrinos off liquid hydrogen targets are not being carried out due to safety concerns.

-The MINER$\nu$A experiment~\cite{MINERvA:2023avz} has recently shown that the axial form factor of the nucleon can be extracted from the charged current elastic scattering process ${\overline{\nu}}_\mu H \to \mu^+ n$ in which the free proton in hydrogen (H) gets converted into a neutron.
-This opens the door to direct measurements of the nucleon axial form factor (without the historic need for nuclear corrections when extracting then from nuclei), and direct comparisons with preditions using lattice QCD.
-Our final result for the axial charge radius, $\expv{r_A^2} = 0.439(56)_\text{stat} (34)_\text{sys}\ {\rm fm}^2$, given in Eq.~\eqref{eq:gArAfinal}, is consistent, within one combined sigma, with their result, $\sqrt{\expv{r_A^2}} = 0.73\pm 0.17$~fm.
+The MINER$\nu$A experiment~\cite{MINERvA:2023avz} has recently shown that the axial-vector form factor of the nucleon can be extracted from the charged current elastic scattering process ${\overline{\nu}}_\mu H \to \mu^+ n$ in which the free proton in hydrogen (H) gets converted into a neutron.
+This opens the door to direct measurements of the nucleon axial-vector form factor without the need for extraction from scattering off nuclei, whose analysis involves nuclear corrections which have unresolved systematics, and making detailed comparisons with predictions from lattice QCD.
+For example, our result for the axial charge radius, $\expv{r_A^2} = 0.439(56)_\text{stat} (34)_\text{sys}\ {\rm fm}^2$, given in Eq.~\eqref{eq:gArAfinal}, is consistent, within one combined sigma, with the MINER$\nu$A result, $\sqrt{\expv{r_A^2}} = 0.73\pm 0.17$~fm.